(also Ävatar Daví, disambiguation: Avatar Davi, Davi)

 On August 20th 2016, Daví debuted his first invention, Bginary, a live-performance interactivity app where audiences had the opportunity interact with audiences live on stage.
 Bginary’s soft launch was sponsored by Harman / JBL Speakers in their Manhattan store.

+In October 2016, Daví competed in IBM’s first blockchain hackathon in New York City and a was multiple-prize winner for his new invention and company Clefpay, leading to him receiving mentoring, presenting and speaking on a panel at IBM’s Watson Headquarters.
 Originally thought of as an extension of Bginary, Clefpay is the blockchain technology service that allows artists to be paid more directly from music streaming by centralizing metadata and essentializing royalty payout points.

 In July 2017, Daví felt an intuition and followed it.
 He moved to Paris for 6 months to further expand possibilities for Clefpay in the French and European market.

-During his time in France he presented about Clefpay and blockchain in the music industry at La MaMa and Hello Tomorrow conferences in Paris, France as well as participating in the Paris & Co International Startup Incubator.
+In the autumn of 2017, he presented about Clefpay and blockchain in the music industry at La MaMa and Hello Tomorrow conferences in Paris, France as well as participating in the Paris & Co International Startup Incubator.

 On February 15, 2018, Clefpay signed a Memorandum of Understanding with the French-based music streaming platform, Deezer; the third largest music streaming platform in the world at the time.
 This made Clefpay the first and only external blockchain-based company to have a working relationship with a major music streaming company.